CiscoDevNet/multicloud-integrations/.github/CONTRIBUTING.md

 Make sure you are on `master` branch, navigate to the file you want to edit, click the **Pencil** icon on the top right corner of the document.
 This will create a fork of this repo under your user account and will open the file in *Edit* mode.
 Make your edits and save the changes by clicking on **Commit changes** button.
 We recommend adding a summary of the changes in the text box provided.

 If you have changes in multiple files, make those changes and commit the changes.
 Once all the changes are made, open a **Pull Request** against this repo.
 Please provide details on the changes submitted in the Pull Request.
-The more detailed the description the easier it will be for us to review your request.[Check here how to open a Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+The more detailed the description the easier it will be for us to review your request.
+[Check here how to open a Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

 To help us review and work on your changes quickly, please follow these guidelines when creating the Pull Request: